meisam2236/Machine-Learning-Cheat-Sheet/README.md

 ## Teacher noise
 There may be errors in labeling the data points, which may relabel positive instances as negative and vice verca.
 This is called teacher noise.

+# Data
+Depending on what you want to do, you need to divide your data into two or three parts.
+It should be training and test set, or training, validation and test set.
+If you don't need to choose an appropriate model from several rivaling approaches, you can re-partition your set to training and test set, without performing the validation of your trained model.
+## Training-set
+A training data set is a data set of examples used during the learning process and is used to fit the parameters (e.g., weights) of, for example, a classifier.
+## Validation-set
+Given a set of possible hypothesis classes, for each we fit the best hypothesis on the training set.
+The hypothesis that is the most accurate on the validation set is the best one.
+This process is called **cross-validation**.
+A validation set is a data-set of examples used to tune the hyperparameters (i.e. the architecture) of a classifier.
+## Test-set
+If we need to report the error to give an idea about the expected error of our best model, we should not use the validation error.
+We need a third set, which is test-set, sometimes also called the **publication set**.
+A test set is therefore a set of examples used only to assess the performance (i.e. generalization) of a fully specified classifier.

 # Cost Function
 We can measure the accuracy of our hypothesis function by using a cost function.
 The goal is to minimize the cost function.
 ## Loss(Error) Function